 Can You Lose Weight By Drinking Buttermilk?

 This is certainly an interesting trend.
 From what I can figure, there are thoughts that drinking buttermilk gives you extra protein in a low-fat vessel.
 Buttermilk is low in fat and contains calcium and vitamin B. Some types of buttermilk have small amounts of butterfat remaining, while other types are fat-free.
 That being said, I do believe those touting buttermilk for weight loss are talking about the traditional style of buttermilk.

-Can I make my own cultured buttermilk?
+Can I make my own cultured buttermilk or buttermilk substitutions?

 Kids love these things, so I'm sure you'll have some helpers.
 It takes about 24 hours for home cultured buttermilk to be ready to use.
 Here's a great tutorial for making buttermilk with kids.